The Tested-Not-Treated Patient

-Through step four the provider should be the point of contact, as they established the connection and have the emotional tie-in with the patient.
+The process begins at the same appointment where you diagnose the hearing loss and they opt out of treatment.
+Through step four, the provider should be the point of contact — they established the connection and have the emotional tie-in with the patient.

 Twenty-four hours later, mail a handwritten thank-you card to stand out from the competition.

-- Mail a tested-not-treated letter
+3. Mail a tested-not-treated letter

-- Mail a private-sale letter
+5. Mail a private-sale letter

-- Include them in regular patient communications
+6. Include them in regular patient communications

 Keep them in your database so they receive things like newsletters, e-newsletters, and annual exam reminders.

-- Touch base every six months
+7. Touch base every six months

 It’s important enough to repeat: It is not a sales call; it is a conversation.
-This is a time to reconnect with the patient and learn their thoughts, their mindset, and their plans for their hearing.
+This is a time to reconnect with the patient and learn their thoughts, mindset, and plans for their hearing.

 This is just an overview of how to position your practice as your tested-not-treated patients’ first thought when they’re ready to treat their hearing loss.
 Reach out to one of our team members today to learn more!